Yuan Xinyue

 Yuan Xinyue (袁心玥 (袁心玥, Yuán Xīnyuè); born 21 December 1996) is a Chinese volleyball player.
 She is the former captain of the China women's national volleyball team.
 On club level, she plays for VakıfBank S.K.

-At 2.03 meters, Yuan is the tallest player in the history of the Chinese Women's Volleyball Team.
-Her impressive height advantage allows her to have a formidable presence at the net, and she is widely considered as one of the key players in the team alongside her teammates Zhu Ting and Zhang Changning.
+At 2.03 m, Yuan is the tallest player in the history of the Chinese Women's Volleyball Team.
+Her height advantage allows her to have a formidable presence at the net, and she is widely considered as one of the key players in the team alongside her teammates Zhu Ting and Zhang Changning.

 Career

 Yuan Xinyue started her career as a professional volleyball player in the Bayi team, which represents the People's Liberation Army in national competitions.
 Her outstanding performance at the 2013 U18 World Championships, in which she was recognised as the Most Valuable Player, caught the eye of Chinese Women's Volleyball Team's head coach, Lang Ping.
 That year, she was selected to join the senior team's training camp, and officially joined the senior squad in 2014.

 Yuan was part of the Chinese national team at the 2014 FIVB Volleyball Women's World Championship in Italy, where she won the silver medal after China lost to the USA in the finals.